hechfx/hechfx/README.md

 # 👋 Hello! 👋

-- ➖ My name is [REDACTED] but you can call me Hech and i have 15 years!
+- ➖ My name is André but you can call me Hech and i have 15 years!

 - ➖ I'm a teenager who loves to program things, usually i love a challenge! ༼ つ ◕_◕ ༽つ